Skip to main content

 Dodge pricing in Overland Park: what to expect

 For a standard-tier vehicle like the Dodge, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Overland Park labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2019 and newer Dodge models adds another $150–$300.
+Overland Park's labor market runs a bit above the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2019 and newer Dodge models adds another $200–$500.

 The popular Dodge models we see most often in the Overland Park area are: Charger, Challenger, Durango, Grand Caravan.
 Pricing within a make can swing significantly across these — a base trim of the Charger is typically the floor of the range; the top trim of the Grand Caravan is closer to the ceiling.